near/chain-hosted-ui/README.md

 # Chain Hosted UI

+> ⚠️ This experiment reached the MVP stage of functionality but no longer has a maintainer due to [Pagoda winding down](https://docs.near.org/blog/2024-08-13-pagoda-services).
+We encourage interested parties to fork the project and carry it forward.
+The smart contract has not yet been audited

 To try it yourself, jump to [Getting Started](#getting-started)

 This is a Pagoda experiment for hosting frontends directly on chain.
 These frontends are built with typical Web2 tooling (e.g. React + Vite + npm dependencies) then the resulting bundles are compressed and stored in the state of a smart contract.